 I will be honest with you.
 Normally, when it comes to an omelet, I DO NOT have the patience to carefully cook it and create a perfect omelet.
 In the past, my omelettes look more like scrambled eggs with “add ins” than an omelet.
 But it’s not a problem because I fully admit it and own it.
 There is a little trick I learned that makes creating the perfect omelet easy peasy.
-It’s as simple as cooking my omelet in a bag!
+It’s as simple as cooking my omellet in a bag!

-Simple Omelet in a Bag
+Simple Camping Omellet in a Bag

 Making an omelet in a silicone bag, takes the frustration out of cooking one.
 You throw everything into the bag, seal, and boil.
 That’s it!
 After 8-10 minutes, you toss the omelet out of the bag onto a plate and VOILA!! perfect omelet every time!

 This recipe is great at home but also when camping.
 You can prep all the ingredients before hand and then let everyone assemble their own omelet in a bag.
 It’s so easy, even the kids can help assemble and then hand off to the adult for cooking.
+Below are affiliate links.
+When you purchase through one, we receive a commission at no charge to you.

 Don’t Use Plastic Bags